AlexxNica/openvpn-ui/README.md

 ## Setup

 - Create a file called `config.yml` using `config.yml.dist` as reference
-- Install dependencies via `npm install`
+- Install dependencies: `npm install`
-- Run server via `node server.js`
+- Run server: `node server.js`

 ## Docker/Compose

 - Will build and run this app on `localhost:9000`
 - Will also launch an OpenVPN container providing the PKI certs
 - Useful for development, definitely _not intended for production usage_
-- Note: the `ca` container will only generate the PKI and then exit with code 0
+- Note: the `ca` container will only generate the PKI and then exit with code `0`

 ## Testing the API